srosenzweig09/resources/Computing/README.md

 - [Uproot](https://github.com/scikit-hep/uproot4) - A reader and writer of the ROOT file format using NumPy and Awkward Array (AA is optional but highly recommended).
 - [Awkward Array](https://pypi.org/project/awkward/) - A library for nested, variable-sized data, including arbitrary-length lists, records, mixed types, and missing data, using NumPy-like idioms.
+- [PyROOT](https://pypi.org/project/awkward/) - PyROOT is a collection of ROOT's Python-C++ bindings, which allow the use of ROOT from Python. (*I prefer Uproot to PyROOT but felt it necessary to include this library, since it is widely used in HEP.*)

 #### Personal Projects